michalusio/VoxelHamlet/README.md

 Michał Isalski is the righteous copyright holder for the game's code.

-Daniel Ligocki is the rightous copyright holder for the models and animations used.
+Daniel Ligocki is the righteous copyright holder for the models and animations used.

 The licenses for the libraries used are in the same folder as the library itself.